 Ever get ready for a long trip and wonder whether that travel-sized bottle of shampoo is going to cut it?
 Should you throw in another bottle just in case?

 Sometimes, if I have a particularly long trip coming up, I’ll throw in more one bottle of the same type, i.e. two shampoo bottles, just to make sure my bases are covered.
-And if I don’t have the space for the extra bottle, I still save more money from not checking in ($25 for a domestic bag) and buying an extra travel-sized bottle (usually no more than $1-3) later on the road.
+If I don’t have the space for the extra bottle, I still save more money from not checking in ($25 for a domestic bag) and buying an extra travel-sized bottle (usually no more than $1-3) later down the road.
 You still come out ahead in the end.

 Amount you decide to use